(Redirected from Ken Williams (willike02))

 Williams set off to make the team younger prior to the 2007 season.
 Freddy Garcia was shipped to the Philadelphia Phillies, and Brandon McCarthy was sent to the Texas Rangers.
 Critics argued that the trades weakened the club, while proponents pointed out that the farm system had thinned out, making the trades necessary.

 Williams retired as General manager after the 2012 season when a White Sox team that on paper had no shot at competing for the postseason was in a race with the Detroit Tigers until the final week of the season.
 He ceded his position to long-time assistant Rick Hahn and was promoted to Senior Vice-President of the White Sox.
-After the 2014 season, his name emerged as the favorite to replace Paul Beeston, who had stepped down as President and CEO of the Toronto Blue Jays.
+After the 2014 season, his name emerged as the favorite to replace Paul Beeston, who had stepped down as President and CEO of the Toronto Blue Jays, but it did not happen.

 Kenny's son, Kenny Williams Jr. was drafted in 2007, but not by Williams.
 The White Sox picked him in 2008 when the team's scouts decided to select him; Kenny Sr. opposed the move because he felt it would place too much added pressure on his son.
 The White Sox drafted another of his sons, Kyle Williams, in the 47th round of the 2006 amateur draft.
 Kyle played wide receiver at Arizona State University and was drafted by the San Francisco 49ers in the 6th round (206th overall) of the 2010 NFL Draft.